The Story of Abraham

 Four times God declared a covenant with Abraham.
 The first time was when God called Abram to leave Haran.
 God made three promises (Gen 12:2-3): (1) God would make Abram into a great nation; (2) God would bless those who blessed Abram and curse those who cursed him; and (3) in Abram all the families of the earth would be blessed.
 The second time God added two promises (Gen 13:14-17): (1) all the land that Abram could see in all four directions and that he could walk through would belong to him and his seed forever, i.e., the land of Canaan; and (2) Abram's "seed" (descendants) would be as numerous as the dust of the earth.

 The third time God mentioned his covenant He addressed Abram's concern for an heir and made three promises plus added a prophecy of the future (Gen 15:1-21).
 God promised Abram (1) an heir from his body; (2) descendants as numerous as the stars in the sky; and (3) all the land between the Nile and the Euphrates, including the land of Canaan, for his descendants.
+See a graphic of the promised territory here.
 The prophecy was that Abram's descendants would be strangers in a foreign land [Egypt], where they would be enslaved and oppressed four hundred years.
 But God would judge that nation and bring Abram's people out with many possessions.

 On this occasion God illustrated his promise of an heir by challenging Abram to count the stars and assured him that his "seed" would be just as numerous.
 Astronomers have estimated there are 1025 (10 million billion billion) stars in the universe.
 Other passages correlate the number of the children of Israel to the number of stars (Gen 26:4; Ex 32:13; Deut 1:10; 10:22; 28:62; 1Chron 27:23; Neh 9:23; Heb 11:12).
 The Genesis narrative engages in a kind of word play because Abram is challenged to "count" the stars (Gen 15:5; Heb. saphar, to count or measure, or to number, i.e., take account of, carefully observe and consider, BDB 707).